spencerb320/BasicWork/README.md

 # BasicWork
-Files not necessarily connected of my work in python
+Examples of some of the work I've done in python including school work and some unrelated problems I've tackled.